Peter Siddle: Veganism

-Siddle has been a vegan since 2012 when his partner Anna, an animal rights activist, convinced him to adopt the lifestyle.
+Siddle has been a vegan since 2012 when his partner, Anna, an animal rights activist, convinced him to adopt the lifestyle.
 He is well known for his diet, which involves him eating as many as 20 bananas a day.
 After becoming a vegan, Siddle faced criticism that his change of diet led to fatigue and slower bowling speeds.

-Siddle himself has always denied that any of his poor form was related to his diet change and when he was rested from the third Test against South Africa, he said that it was because of the heavy workload he had faced in the previous two Tests, which had been one of the heaviest workloads of any Australian fast bowler in the 21st century.
+Siddle has always denied that his poor form was related to his diet change.
+When he was rested from the third Test against South Africa, he said that it was because of the heavy workload he had faced in the previous two Tests, which had been one of the heaviest workloads of any Australian fast bowler in the 21st century.

 Siddle is also an animals rights activist, doing charity work for Animals Australia's campaign against factory farming, Edgar's Mission (a sanctuary for farm animals) and the Penguin Foundation, which protects penguins living on Phillip Island.

 Personal life

-Siddle is married to Anna Weatherlake.
+Siddle was married to Anna Weatherlake.
 They became engaged in 2015 after being together for about four years, but split in 2022.